 There are more than 1 million house fires in the United States each year and more than 3,000 people will die each year as a result of fires.
-But the cause of death in a fire usually is not from being burned — more often than not, deaths in house fires are a result of smoke inhalation.
+But the cause of death in a fire usually is not from severe burns.
+More often than not, deaths in house fires are a result of smoke inhalation (smoke poisoning).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Often, the smoke in a house fires overcomes people so quickly that they can’t make it to an otherwise accessible exit, the National Fire Protection Organization (NFPA) says.
+Often, the smoke in a house fire overcomes people so quickly that they can’t make it to an otherwise accessible exit, the National Fire Protection Association (NFPA) says.

 When people think of death by fire, they typically imagine fire breaking out in a place that is crowded with strangers, like a movie theater or restaurant.
-In reality, the people who die in fires typically die in ones and twos, in their own homes and vehicles, the NFPA says.
+In reality, the people who die in fires typically in their own homes and vehicles, the NFPA says.

-Although homes fires and deaths have been declining since 1977, four out of five fire-related deaths among non-firefighters occur in the home.
+Although homes fires and deaths have declined since 1977, four out of five fire-related deaths among non-firefighters occur in the home.

 “When you inhale smoke from a fire, you’re really inhaling a combination of a bunch of toxic products,” Dr. Fertel says.
 “The ‘smoke’ is mostly carbon monoxide, but also contains cyanide.
-Many homes have a lot of synthetic material such as rubber, plastic, or foam.
-When those materials burn, they can cause cyanide poisoning.”
+Many homes contain a lot of synthetic materials such as rubber, plastic or foam.
+When those materials burn, they can cause house fire cyanide poisoning.”

-Cyanide is a poisonous chemical gas that prevents your body from absorbing and using oxygen, Dr. Fertel says.
+Cyanide is a poisonous chemical gas that prevents your body from absorbing and using oxygen.

-Inhaling the toxic combustion of materials in the home also impairs respiration and can cause suffocation, Dr. Fertel says.
-Oxygen deprivation, even for short periods of time, can cause irreversible harm.
+Inhaling burnt plastic and the toxic combustion of materials in the home also impairs respiration and can cause suffocation, Dr. Fertel adds.
+Oxygen deprivation, even for short periods, can cause irreversible harm.

 While many factors can be responsible for a house fire, one of the most common causes during cold weather months is a space heater.

-If you must use a space heater, Dr. Fertel recommends getting a new one that is equipped with safety features and to always make sure it is operated in an area with ventilation.
+If you must use a space heater, Dr. Fertel recommends getting a new one that is equipped with safety features and always make sure it’s operated in an area with ventilation.

-“It only takes a short period of time to be overcome by smoke inhalation,” he says.
+“It only takes a short period to be overcome by smoke inhalation,” he warns.